tsitle/ts_rtsp_server/README.md

 **Notes:**

+- streams that use a 'Jukebox' sub-stream as input will recursively read all audio files in the configured folder
+	and convert them to a configurable format (AAC, AC-3, MP2, MP3, Opus, PCM) before sending the audio to the client.
+	The audio files will be played back in random order.
 - raw elementary sub-stream files are mainly intended for testing purposes.
 But they can also be used
 	as regular inputs if you know how to create the files correctly (FFmpeg and Audacity are your friends)
 - when using raw elementary sub-stream files or proprietary Message Queues, the A/V data needs to be in a specific format: